 There are two main classes of such systems.
-The simplest are ‘open loop’ control systems.
+The simplest are open loop control systems (fig. 5.2).
 In these the controller performs actions on the environment according to some settings, process or algorithm.
 For example, you turn a simple electric fire on to keep warm; it generates the exact amount of heat according to the setting.

 This form of control system works well when the environment and indeed the operation of the control system itself, is predictable.
 However, open-loop control systems are fragile.
 If the environment is not quite as expected (perhaps the room gets too hot) they fail.

-More robust control systems use some sort of feedback from the environment to determine how to act to achieve a desired state.
+More robust control systems use some sort of feedback from the environment to determine how to act to achieve a desired state; this is called closed-loop control (fig. 5.3).
 In the case of the electric fire it may have a temperature sensor, instead of turning it on to produce a predetermined power, you instead set a desired temperature and the fire turns on if it is below the temperature and off if it is above.

 At first positive feedback does not seem very useful, however it can be used to produce very rapid ‘hair trigger’ responses.
 In our bodies we find a mixture of different kinds of control mechanisms.
 For example, the balance between T1 and T2 immune cells has a positive feedback where too many T1 cells leads to more T1 production double check.
 This means that the body can react very rapidly to infection.
 Of course another negative feedback loop is used to control the level of the cells when the infection stops.
 It is this second control loop that fails in some auto-immune diseases such as AIDS.

-Of course, recall that our bodies are like networked systems with delays between eye an action of around 200ms [[xref]].
+Of course, recall that our bodies are like networked systems with delays between eye and action of around 200ms (chap.3).
 As these minor adjustments depend on the feedback from eye to muscle movement, we can only manage about 5 adjustments per second.

 These time delays are one of the explanations for Fitts’ Law, a psychological result discovered by Paul Fitts in the 1950s.
-Fitts drew two parallel target lines some distance apart on a table.
-His subjects were asked to tap the first target, then the second, then back to the first repeatedly as fast as they could [[Fi54]].
+Fitts drew two parallel target strips some distance apart on a table.
+His subjects were asked to tap the first target, then the second, then back to the first repeatedly as fast as they could [Fi54].

 In addition, one might think that for a given target size the time would increase linearly, so that each 10cm moved would take roughly similar time, just like driving down a road, or walking.
 However instead he found that time increased logarithmically.
 That is the difference between moving 10cm and 20cm was the same as the difference between moving 20 cm and 40 cm – when the targets got further apart the subjects moved their arms faster.
 This gave rise to what is known as Fitts’ Law

-Fitts called the log ratio the ‘index of difficulty’ (ID)1.
+Fitts called the log ratio the ‘index of difficulty’ (ID).

 This law has proved very influential in human-computer interaction.
-It appears to hold equally when a mouse is used to move a pointer on the screen to hit an icon as it does to moving your hand to hit a strip.
-Further studies have shown that it even works when ‘acceleration’ is added to the mouse meaning that the mouse speed or other complications are added.
-The formula has even been embodied in an ISO standard (ISO 9241-9) for comparing mice and similar pointing devices [[IS00]].
+The precise details of the formula vary in different sources, as there are variants for different shaped targets, and depending on, whether you measure distance to the centre or edge of a target edge, and diameter or radius for size.
+However, it appears to hold equally when a mouse is used to move a pointer on the screen to hit an icon or when moving your hand to hit a strip.
+Each device has different constants ‘a’ and ‘b’ depending on their difficulty and individuals vary, but the underlying formulae is robust.
+Further studies have shown that it even works when ‘acceleration’ is added to the mouse meaning that the relationship between mouse and pointer speed varies or other complications are added.
+The formula has even been embodied in an ISO standard (ISO 9241-9) for comparing mice and similar pointing devices [IS00].